SpaceCowMedia/commander-spellbook-site/development-docs/updating-firestore-and-functions.md

 * `finalizeCombo` - can mark a proposed combo as ready to be seen on the production site
 * `managePermissions` - can change the user permissions of another user

+Additional claims on a user include:

+* `provisioned` - the user is created and ready to be used on the site.
+Not really used for anything other than to determine that the user is fully set up and the initial claims have been set.

 # Firestore

 This is where the app's data is stored.
 Current collections are: